In 2021, cart abandonment continues to be a major challenge for eCommerce stores.

 The truth is... as an e-Commerce store you lose sales from cart abandonment.
-We wrote this overview of cart abandonment statistics to help answer
+This post breaks down not only how to properly measure shopping cart abandonment, but also key cart abandonment statistics including industry benchmarks.

 If you'd like to learn about how to lower cart abandonment, see our comprehensive guide on cart abandonment and case studies here.
 Otherwise, read on to see eCommerce stats on cart abandonment.